jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 have increased their controls around their Medical data but left Personal data in the waiting room.
-2022 DBIRIndustries

 Figure 87 illustrates the change over time in patterns for Healthcare.
 Back in 2015, the top pattern was Privilege
 Misuse, followed by Miscellaneous
 Errors.
-It wasnt until 2019 that we started to see the rise of Basic Web
+It wasn’t until 2019 that we started to see the rise of Basic Web
 Application Attacks, and they have clearly become a serious problem